edhowland/viper/Bugs.md

 # Todo list

+## charm package needs 3 new additional subcommands: remove,  get  and search

+Must have

+- remove <package_name>
+- get <package_name>
+- search <package_name>

+### The remove subcommand searches for a package

+Uses the logic in ls subcommand to find a package.
+Given its full path it rm -rf s from there

+###  The get package subcommand downloads from github a packaged tarball
+if it can be found and then extracts it into a source folder of the package name Then after cd -ing into that d/l -ed  folder, it runs charm package install

+### The search subcommand gets a list of known packages on GitHub and greps for package

+It should output the charm command to get and install the package.

 The Todo list items herein marked with an '*' are must haves for version 2.1 (final)

 ## Change ~/.vishrc to become ./config/vish/vishrc *